jspenya/scripts-lab/README.md

 - Stimulus JS
 - Lazy loading images (using loading="lazy" attribute)
 - Intersection observers (to implement soon)
-- .. more to come!
+- Like feature using AJAX
+- -